finbourne/lusid-sdk-java/sdk/docs/InstrumentsApi.md

 oauth2.setAccessToken("YOUR ACCESS TOKEN");

 InstrumentsApi apiInstance = new InstrumentsApi();
-OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The AsAt time List<String> sortBy = Arrays.asList("sortBy_example"); // List<String> | Optional.
+OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | Optional.
+The AsAt time List<String> sortBy = Arrays.asList("sortBy_example"); // List<String> | Optional.
 Order the results by these fields.
 Use use the '-' sign to denote descending order e.g. -MyFieldName
 Integer start = 56; // Integer | Optional.
 When paginating, skip this number of results Integer limit = 56; // Integer | Optional.
-When paginating, limit the number of returned results to this many.
-String filter = "filter_example"; // String | Optional.
-Expression to filter the result set try {
+When paginating, limit the number of returned results to this many String filter = "State eq 'Active'"; // String | Optional.
+Expression to filter the result set - the default filter returns only instruments in the Active state try {
     ResourceListOfInstrument result = apiInstance.listInstruments(asAt, sortBy, start, limit, filter);
     System.out.println(result);